 The CL-MAXBT II features an integrated recess for any Bluetooth device of your choice.
 If you have a universal Bluetooth headset like the Sena, then it will fit snugly and stay protected from wind interference.

 Verdict: For the price, the CL-MAX BT II offers unparalleled durability.
 A lot of people mistake this to be a Bluetooth integrated helmet.
 It is not.
 You will still have to buy your Bluetooth headset separately.
-This only makes it easier to install without having to struggle with installation.
+This only makes it easier to install without having to struggle with the installation.

-Hawk is one of the most popular helmet brands that offers good quality integrated Bluetooth helmets.
+Hawk is one of the most popular helmet brands that offer good quality integrated Bluetooth helmets.
 The H-66 is the latest addition to their range and is a very durable, easy-to-use helmet that offers some very practical features for uninterrupted communication during your rides.

 Lightweight and true to size